 Greer began by studying how land ownership came to be in New France.
 He widened his research to include New England and New Spain.
 All three empires had different approaches to dealing with Indigenous people and the creation of property.

 For instance, the French never entered into treaties with Indigenous people.
 Instead, they came in with a “fundamentally feudal form of tenure,” said Greer.

 “I would say that in practice, the record of the French in early Canada was ‘better’ than that of the English and the Spanish in terms of actually accommodating both Natives and settlers,” he said.
 The French didn’t require exclusive rights to land — their system allowed for overlapping claims in which both settlers and Indigenous people could use the land, said Greer.

 This contrasted with the approach of the English and the Dutch, who favoured exclusive ownership that involved land surrenders formalized in treaties and ceremonies.

 “There was all kinds of cheating on the terms, all kinds of pressure exerted on First Nations, but there was usually some kind of negotiation and turning over of land in return for some kind of payment.”

 “The Spanish, for all their desire to lay their hands on precious metals and gold and silver mines, mostly were content to leave land in the possession of the native inhabitants.”

-Greer’s research is relevant to modern issues of aboriginal land claims and a goal of the study is to come to a better understanding of unresolved issues around Aboriginal land title.
+Greer’s research is relevant to modern issues of Indigenous land claims and a goal of the study is to come to a better understanding of unresolved issues around Indigenous land title.